Research Safe Harbors During a Distribution

 Exam Tip: Gotchas

-- This is one of the three "participating broker-dealer" safe harbors, but it is narrower than the regularly-published safe harbor because it depends on the class distinction.
+• This is one of the four research safe harbors, but it is narrower than the regularly-published safe harbor because it depends on the specific class pairing.

 The regularly-published safe harbor lets a participating broker-dealer publish research on the same class of the issuer's securities, provided the research is part of the broker-dealer's regular publication pattern.

-- The research is regularly published in the ordinary course of business
+• The research is regularly published in the ordinary course of business, and does not represent the initiation or reinitiation of coverage

 Exam Tip: Gotchas

-- Industry reports under this safe harbor must conform to prior practice.
+• Industry reports under this safe harbor must cover a substantial number of issuers (or a comprehensive list) and cannot give the offering issuer extra space or prominence.
 Suddenly tilting an industry report to highlight the offering issuer takes the report outside the safe harbor.

 Exam Tip: Gotchas

-- Knowing which safe harbor governs a particular research report is testable.
-The exam will give you the broker-dealer's syndicate role and the class of securities being researched; you map to one of the three safe harbors.
+• Knowing which safe harbor governs a particular research report is testable.
+The exam will give you the broker-dealer's syndicate role, the class of securities, and whether ABS are involved; you map to one of the four safe harbors.

-- All three safe harbors require ordinary-course publication.
+• All four safe harbors require ordinary-course (or, for ABS, "reasonably regular") publication.
 A research report dropped specifically to coincide with an offering is the classic counter-example and falls outside every safe harbor.